Ruby on Rails Data Migration Best Practices for Smooth Database Updates

 Ruby on Rails framework follows a “convention over configuration” philosophy, simplifying many development tasks by providing sensible defaults and reducing the need for extensive configuration.
 This approach extends to migrations, where a set of conventions helps streamline the process.
 For example, Rails automatically generates migration files with timestamps to ensure that they are executed in the correct order.

 While Rails migrations are designed to modify the database schema, they can technically be used to alter data as well.
 However, there are important considerations to weigh before adopting this practice.
-By understanding the potential pitfalls and adopting best practices, developers can effectively make informed decisions on handling data migrations.
+By understanding the potential pitfalls and adopting best practices, Ruby on Rails developers can effectively make informed decisions on handling data migrations.

 There are scenarios where including data changes in schema migrations can be convenient.
 For example, when adding a new column that requires backfilling data for existing records, performing the data update within the same migration file might seem efficient.
 This approach ensures the new column is immediately populated and ready for use.